|Corruption +2; Crime +9; Economy +9; Law +2; Lore +8; Society +2|

 See also: cant

 By and large, Sigilian culture hinges on the city's status as a nexus of the multiverse.
 The nature of the city gives it the strange dual position of both reliance on others and a feeling of superiority over outsiders.
-Unlike nearly every other city, there are literally no natural resources to Sigil, nor are there any native races or traditions (Dabus aside, as they have little to no interaction with the citizenry beyond performing their work on behalf of the Lady).
+Unlike nearly every other city, there are literally no natural resources to Sigil, nor are there any native peoples or traditions (Dabus aside, as they have little to no interaction with the citizenry beyond performing their work on behalf of the Lady).
 Everything the city needs and everything it is comes from outside.
 As a result, what little there is contributing to the city's identity comes from those few things unique to Sigil.
 Architecture in Sigil varies widely from building to building, but the blades that adorn most buildings are an iconic feature of the Cage, and their resemblance to the Lady's headdress is likely no coincidence.
 With almost no native plantlife or wildlife and no native traditions, there is no uniquely Sigilian cuisine (even heartwine is rarely found within Sigil), but many Sigilian chefs pride themselves on their ability to "improve" upon dishes from across the planes.
 Indeed, most elements of art and culture are extremely self-focused, with the majority being created by Sigilians for Sigilians.

 This, however, does not apply to the current writing community of Sigil.
 Thanks in no small part to the encouragement of the Society of Sensation, the variety of artwork within Sigil is almost staggering in comparison.
 Writing especially; within the last 20 years, the books of Jenna Ealy have led to a mass resurgence of writing as a pursuit not just for the high class, but for those of all backgrounds.
 Though originally focused purely in Sigilian nonfiction that obviously cribbed in great deal from Ealy's style, the novelist scene blossomed greatly soon after the publication of the Factol's Manifesto, a now-banned work detailing the inner secrets of the 15 factions that led to the institution of the Guvners' "accuracy panels", which all nonfiction works are now required to receive approval from prior to publication.
 While interest in Sigilian-based nonfiction dropped after this (though an underground community still trafficks in unapproved "dirty secrets of Sigil"-style works in the vein of the Manifesto), overall interest in the craft was unaffected, both spawning a massive wave of non-Sigilian nonfiction, and bringing the art of long-form fiction, once seen as a past time for the idle rich that needn't concern themselves with reality, on equal footing amongst the general populace for the first time in ages.